-Pickles replace fresh tomato in this briny twist on a traditional Pico de Gallo.
-Pickle de Gallo (pickle salsa) is perfect served with tortilla chips for snacking or used as a relish for topping bratwursts and hamburgers.
+Dill pickles replace fresh tomato in this briny twist on a traditional Pico de Gallo.
+Dill Pickle Pico de Gallo, or Pickle de Gallo for short, is perfect served with tortilla chips for snacking or used as a relish for topping bratwursts and hamburgers.

 Jump to:

 What pickles should you use to make pickle salsa?
-I recommend that you choose a refrigerated pickle, like Claussen, Grillo’s, or Nathan’s.
-They taste less salty than other brands you might find on shelves and are reliably crisp.
-I think that’s an important consideration because you want the resulting Pickle de Gallo to taste fresh and not be a salt bomb.
-If you want to give it a go with a non-refrigerated pickle, I would recommend adding half the amount of pickles called for in this recipe, then tasting and adjusting.
+I recommend that you choose a refrigerated pickle, like Claussen, Grillo's, or Nathan's.
+They taste less salty than other brands you might find on shelves and are reliably crisp (which is also why I recommend them for making Minnesota sushi (pickle roll-ups).
+I think that's an important consideration because you want the resulting salsa to taste fresh and not be a salt bomb.
+And you want it to be crisp and texturally pleasing to eat, and definitely not soggy.

 To make this fantastic and fresh pickle salsa recipe you will need the following ingredients.